Pleistocene wolf: Japan (Canis lupus hodophilax)

 Prior to the Last Glacial Maximum, Japan was colonized by a lineage of the Siberian Pleistocene wolf via a land bridge between the Korean Peninsula and Honshu.
 Although these Pleistocene wolves spread across most of Japan, they did not colonize Hokkaido, which was separated by the Tsugaru Strait; Hokkaido was ultimately colonized later by the modern gray wolf (evolving into the Hokkaido wolf).
 Eventually, these populations were separated from the mainland, and started to genetically diverge, becoming the Japanese wolf (C. l. hodophilax).
 Despite the large size of mainland Pleistocene wolves, the Japanese wolves underwent insular dwarfism over time, and ultimately became the smallest of all wolf subspecies.
-With the extinction of mainland Pleistocene wolves during the Quaternary extinction, the Japanese archipelago became a refugium for the Pleistocene wolf lineage, and through the Japanese wolf one of the Pleistocene wolf lineages survived into the twentieth century.

-Although the Japanese wolf managed to outlive the mainland Pleistocene wolf for thousands of years, and was largely revered by the people of Japan and thus not significantly affected by human presence on the islands, the introduction of rabies to Japan in the 17th century decimated the wolf population, and also turned the Japanese wolf into a target of persecution despite its previously revered nature.
+Although the Japanese wolf was largely revered by the people of Japan and thus not significantly affected by human presence on the islands, the introduction of rabies to Japan in the 17th century decimated the wolf population, and also turned the Japanese wolf into a target of persecution despite its previously revered nature.
 Policies enacted during the Meiji Restoration doubled down on the persecution of the Japanese wolf, and the last confirmed sighting of an individual is thought to have been made in 1905.
 It is now thought to be extinct.
-The connection between the Japanese and Pleistocene wolves was only discovered during a 2021 genetic study.

 Relationship with the domestic dog

-DNA sequences show that all ancient and modern dogs share a common ancestry and descended from an ancient, extinct wolf population which was distinct from the modern wolf lineage.
+DNA analysis indicates that dogs originated from a Pleistocene wolf lineage separate from living Eurasian and North American wolves.
+While some studies have suggested that all living wolves are more closely related to each other than to dogs, other studies have suggested that dogs are more closely related to living Eurasian than to American wolves.
 Most dogs form a sister group to the remains of a Late Pleistocene wolf found in the Kessleroch cave near Thayngen in the canton of Schaffhausen, Switzerland, which dates to 14,500 years ago.
 The most recent common ancestor of both is estimated to be from 32,100 years ago.
 This indicates that an extinct Late Pleistocene wolf may have been the ancestor of the dog, with the modern wolf being the dog's nearest living relative.
+A 2024 study suggested that the Japanese wolf was more closely related to dogs than it was to American or other Eurasian wolves, supporting the hypothesis that the dog was first domesticated in Eastern Asia.